 What should I do if I suspect someone is not using or caring for animals appropriately?If you have any suspicion that animals are being used or cared for inappropriately it is very important that you report it immediately to the IACUC so that we may intervene and suspend any noncompliant actions or behavior.
 There are many methods of reporting concerns about animal welfare including an anonymous hotline.
 Please see the IACUC's Reporting Deficiencies Policy for further information.

-What will happen if my protocol expires/lapses?Approved protocols must be renewed every year and will lapse after 365 days.
+What will happen if my protocol expires/lapses?Approved protocols must be renewed/updated every year and will lapse after 365 days or 3 years for eForms.
 If your protocol expires you will receive an automatic email notice informing you of the lapse.
 If you have animals on census, the Compliance Coordinator will send an email notifying you that any animals under this protocol have been temporarily moved to the ARP Holding Protocol.
 Until your protocol is approved, you may not conduct any experimental procedures on animals under that protocol.
 You are allowed to perform normal colony maintenance (breeding, weaning, genotyping, etc.) or treatments related to the health of the animals (e.g. providing insulin for diabetic animals).
 Once your protocol has been renewed, the animals will be released from the holding protocol and you may resume experimental activities.
-To prevent lapses, pay attention to the renewal reminder notices you recieve for your protocols.
-They are sent 90, 75, and 60 days prior to protocol expiration, and will tell you which form is due for renewal.
+To prevent lapses, pay attention to the renewal/update reminder notices you recieve for your protocols.
+They are sent 6 weeks prior to protocol expiration, and will tell you which form or type of review is due.

 Audits and Inspections